commanderx16/x16-docs/Commander X16 Programmer's Reference Guide.md

 	  40 LOAD"TILES.BIN",1,3 : REM SET ADDRESS TO $1XXXX
 	  50 REM LOAD MAP
       60 LOAD"MAP.BIN",1,2 : REM SET ADDRESS TO $0XXXX

+#### Default Device Numbers

+In BASIC, the LOAD, SAVE and OPEN statements default to the last-used IEEE device (device numbers 8 and above), or 8.

 ### Internal Representation